awsdocs/amazon-ec2-user-guide-windows/doc_source/monitoring-instances-status-check_sched.md

 1. Choose **Save**\.

-   It might take 1\-2 minutes for the updated event start time to be reflected in the console\.
+   It might take a minute or 2 for the updated event start time to be reflected in the console\.

 ------
 #### [ Old console ]